fatih/vim-go/README.md

     let g:gofmt_command = "gofmt"

+By default binaries are installed to `$HOME/.vim-go/`.
 Change binary paths.
-It also disables automatic installing.
+It also disables automatic installing for the given package.

     let g:gocode_bin="~/your/custom/gocode/path"
     let g:goimports_bin="~/your/custom/goimports/path"